compassdao/docs/how-to-use/compasssafe/for-devs/exectransactionfrommodule.md

 const privateKey = Buffer.from('YOUR_MEMBER_PRIVATE_KEY', 'hex')
 ```

-Execute the `execTransactionsFromModule` method of the Compass Safe Module:
+Execute the `execTransactionFromModule` method of the Compass Safe Module:

 ```
 import { AbiItem } from 'web3-utils'